 Sempra Energy Declares Common Dividend

-Sempra Energy, based in San Diego, is a Fortune 500 energy services holding company with 2013 revenues of approximately $10.5 billion.
-The Sempra Energy companies' 17,000 employees serve more than 31 million consumers worldwide.
+Sempra Energy, based in San Diego, is a Fortune 500 energy services holding company with 2015 revenues of more than $10 billion.
+The Sempra Energy companies' 17,000 employees serve more than 32 million consumers worldwide.

 SOURCE Sempra Energy